 The petitioner will need to provide such evidence as a contract agreement, purchase order, and a clear statement that only the petitioner has control over the employee who will be working at the client location.
 Failure to include any of these in the initial visa petition may result in a denial.
 For more on this issue, see Inadmissibility: When the U.S. Can Keep You Out.

 Dealing With a Request for Evidence or 221(g) Request

-Typically, the U.S. immigration authorities will not deny a case without plenty of advance warning and a chance to correct the problems.
-If your employer has submitted an H-1B visa petition with USCIS, the agency will likely issue a Request for Evidence (RFE) before a denial.
-If you applied for your H-1B visa at a consulate abroad, it will first issue a 221(g) Request.
+Typically, U.S. immigration authorities will not deny a case without providing plenty of advance warning and a chance to correct the problems.
+If your employer has submitted an H-1B petition to USCIS, the agency will likely issue a request for evidence (RFE) before a denial.
+If you applied for your H-1B visa at a consulate abroad, it will first issue a 221(g) request.